bksaini078/fake_news_detection/README.md

 This contains the code for detecting the false article detection using weakly supervised learning.

-Due to storage constraint, we are not able to load many files such as embedding.model, glove, etc. We have kept them in Google drive: https://drive.google.com/drive/folders/1qbpFysqLRYo_UchAIeTa-hGMHahNsOed?usp=sharing
+Due to storage constraint, we are not able to load many files such as embedding.model, glove, etc. We have kept them in [Google drive] (https://drive.google.com/drive/folders/1qbpFysqLRYo_UchAIeTa-hGMHahNsOed?usp=sharing)

 ## Starting